Skip to main content

 Savanna Kerstiens

-Savanna is a Ph.D. student in the Media, Technology, and Society program at Northwestern University working with Dr. Courtney Scherr in the Health Communication Interaction Design lab.
-Her research focuses on key aspects of health communication within healthcare settings, with a particular emphasis on risk prevention, the dissemination and implementation of evidence-based interventions, and patient-provider relationships.
-Savanna holds an M.A. in Health Communication from DePaul University and a B.A. in Communication from the University of Louisville.
+Savanna is a Ph.D. student in the Media, Technology, and Society program at Northwestern University, working in the Advancing Risk Communication in Health (ARCH) lab.
+Her research focuses on key areas of health communication in clinical settings, with a particular emphasis on risk prevention, the dissemination and implementation of evidence-based interventions, and patient-provider relationships.
+Savanna holds a Master of Arts in Health Communication from DePaul University.

 Yeha Kim